Build an Email List That Buys, Not Just Subscribes

 Making Your Own Email List Building Decision

-There isn’t a single correct way to build an email list.
-What I do believe is this: If your current approach isn’t producing engagement or sales, there’s very little to lose by experimenting.
+There isn’t a single correct way to build an email list, but if your current approach isn’t producing engagement or sales, there’s very little to lose by experimenting.

 That might mean pausing list growth entirely while you focus on discoverable content.
 It might mean introducing a small paid offer.
 It might mean making it harder to join your list, not easier.